-The title of the first entity from whom John wishes grace and peace for the churches is conventionally translated, "Him who is and who was and who is to come" (Rev 1.4).
-This threefold title only appears in the Revelation (Rev 1.4,7; 4.8), but derives from and combines statements about God made by Himself and others in the earlier Scriptures.
-In the context of the Revelation, the four living creatures apply this threefold title "to Him who sits on the throne" (Rev 4.8-9).
-That the threefold title
+The title of the first entity from whom John wishes grace and peace for the churches is conventionally translated, "Him who is and who was and who is to come" (Re 1.4).
+This threefold title only appears in the Revelation (Re 1.4,7; 4.8), but derives from and combines statements about God made by Himself and others in the earlier Scriptures.60 In the context of the Revelation, the four living creatures apply this threefold title "to Him who sits on the throne" (Re 4.8-9).
+That the threefold title applies to the enthroned One

-John, uniquely used an indicative verb, will be, in 2Jo 1.3, to make his salutation an explicit assurance of God's continuing mercy and peace.
-Neither 1Jo nor 3Jo include a salutation, though 3Jo 1.2 communicates a prayer that would typically follow the salutation proper.
+John, uniquely used an indicative verb, will be, in 2Jn 1.3, to make his salutation an explicit assurance of God's continuing mercy and peace.
+Neither 1Jn nor 3Jn include a salutation, though 3Jn 1.2 communicates a prayer that would typically follow the salutation proper.

 G. K. Beale, pp. 187-188, notes similar twofold and threefold titles for God in ancient literature, but most of his citations refer to later Jewish works that John would not have known.
 Josephus did use the "Beginning and the End" title, Ant.
-8.280, Apion 2.190, but the most similar threefold title antedating John, though probably not influencing him, is in Sib Or 3.15, where God is referred to as "as existing now, and formerly and again in the future."
+8.280, Apion 2.190, but the most similar threefold title antedating John, though probably not influencing him, is in Sib 3.15, where God is referred to as "as existing now, and formerly and again in the future," Charlesworth.

-applies to the enthroned One in the salutation (Rev 1.4), is confirmed by the reference to the seven spirits as those "who are before His throne" (cf. Rev 4.5).
+in the salutation (Re 1.4), is confirmed by the reference to the seven spirits as those "who are before His throne" (cf. Re 4.5).
 Therefore, the One "who is and who was and who is to come," is "the Lord God, the Almighty" enthroned.
-Because He is enthroned, and is "like a jasper stone and a sardius in appearance" (Rev 4.3), He seems distinct from the "Lamb standing as if slain" who "took the [scroll] out of [His] right hand" (Rev 5.7).
+Because He is enthroned, and is "like a jasper stone and a sardius in appearance" (Re 4.3), He seems distinct from the "Lamb standing as if slain" who "took the [scroll] out of [His] right hand" (Re 5.7).
 This distinction implies to most exegetes that the enthroned One "who is and who was and who is to come" is God the Father.